The Sonoran Desert is truly a special place. There is nowhere like it on earth. Some interesting facts about the Sonoran Desert:

 Often perceived as hot and dusty, many believe the desert is void of life.
 In contrast, the desert is beautiful and home to over 2,000 native plants.

 Several varieties of palm trees and tropical plants can thrive in the desert.
 Spring brings fantastic blooms.
 The desert landscape pops with gorgeous pink, white, yellow and red flowers.
-Desert wildflowers have a stunning spring display with the mountains and cactus as backdrops.

 Millions of people, and many species of animals, reptiles and birds call the desert home.